Anam Cara Legacy

 In our lives, we have access to professionals for the major milestones.
 We work with college counselors, wedding planners, dog trainers, clergy, midwives, travel agents, and more.
 Yet when it comes to death, dying, and memorializing, many of us are left guessing and unsure where to turn.

-I invite you to explore my website to learn more about my approach for honoring a life well lived.
+I invite you to explore my website to learn more about my approach to honoring a life well lived.
 I look forward to meeting you and supporting you as you shape a thoughtful, intentional path for yourself and those you love.

 ~Sandra

-End-of-Life Doula
+End-of-Life Advocate

 Guided Planning